mlh-hack-status-200/19-still-in-beta/Readme.md

 ## We deliver effortlesly.

+There are 60,000 deliveries happening per day.
+And the charge varies from 30-150 Rs.

 We conducted a survey and found out, more than 65% people will be willing to take a delivery from point A to point B in a metro, if that is on their way.

 So we are trying to make that happen.